privacyguides/privacyguides.org/docs/router.en.md

     ![pfSense logo](assets/img/router/pfsense.svg#only-light){ align=right }
     ![pfSense logo](assets/img/router/pfsense-dark.svg#only-dark){ align=right }

-    pfSense is an open source firewall/router computer software distribution based on FreeBSD.
+    pfSense is an open-source firewall/router computer software distribution based on FreeBSD.
 It is installed on a computer to make a dedicated firewall/router for a network and is noted for its reliability and offering features often only found in expensive commercial firewalls. pfSense is commonly deployed as a perimeter firewall, router, wireless access point, DHCP server, DNS server, and VPN endpoint.

     [:octicons-home-16: Homepage](https://www.pfsense.org){ .md-button .md-button--primary }
     [:octicons-info-16:](https://docs.netgate.com/pfsense/en/latest/){ .card-link title=Documentation}